 "conserved," check the box next to Ignore gaps .
 The Ignore gaps checkbox is only enabled if you selected Color only conserved/non-conserved residues above.
 Reference Choose which sequence to use as the "Reference" in the pairwise comparison.
 Choices are Target (top sequence) or Query (bottom sequence) .
 Use the Foreground color tools to the right of .
 To display the letters in a single solid color of your choice, check the upper box.
 Then click on the 'A' tool to the right of the checkbox and choose a color from the color picker.
 To instead choose a preset color scheme, check the lower box and make a selection from the drop-down menu.
-Specify the color of sequence characters Physiochemical: Shapely Physiochemical: Zappo Physiochemical: UGene Spectral colors: Taylor ClustalX Grayscale - Percentage Identity Percentage Identity Hydrophobicity Color scheme choices are described in Available color schemes.
+Specify the color of sequence characters Color by chemistry Physiochemical: Shapely Physiochemical: UGene Spectral colors: Taylor ClustalX Grayscale - Percentage Identity Percentage Identity Hydrophobicity Color scheme choices are described in Available color schemes.
 Specify the background color (boxes around each letter) Use the Background color tools to the right of .
 To use a single solid color of your choice, check the upper box.
 Then click on the 'highlighter pen' tool to the right of the checkbox and choose a color from the color picker.
 To instead choose a preset color scheme, check the lower box and make a selection from the drop-down menu (see image in row above).
 Color scheme choices are described in Available color schemes .
-Specify the background color for gaps Use the Background color for gaps tools to the right of To use a single solid color of your choice, check the box next to Solid .
+Specify the background color for gaps Use the Background color for gaps tools to the right of .
+To use a single solid color of your choice, check the box next to Solid .
 Then click on the 'highlighter pen' tool to the right of the checkbox and choose a color from the color picker.
 If you do not wish to use a background color for gaps, check the Default box.
-Specify the appearance of the match bar Use the Match bar section to customize display of the optional Match bar track .
+Specify the appearance of the match bar track Use the Match bar section to customize display of the optional Match bar track .
 This track is used to show similarities and differences between the query and target sequences.
 These options are mirrored in the Match Bar track options section.
-Choices made in either location are instantly reflected in the other location. track To choose how to show the connection between the query and the target, use the Show identity as drop-down menu.
-Choosing Residues in target case or Residues in query case cause the connection to appear as a copy of the residue from the target or query sequence.
-Choosing Vertical bars causes the connection to appear as a symbol, depending on the match status.
-See the small table below this one for a description of the options in the Show identity as drop-down menu.
+Choices made in either location are instantly reflected in the other location. • To choose how to show the connection between the query and the target, use the Show identity as drop-down menu.